RyanDam/Twitbot/README.md

-# Project 3 - *Twitbot*
+# Project 4 - *Twitbot*

-**Twitbot** is a basic twitter app to read and compose tweets from the [Twitter API](https://apps.twitter.com/).

-Time spent: **27** hours spent in total
+Time spent: **16** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [x] User can sign in using OAuth login flow.
-- [x] User can view last 20 tweets from their home timeline.
-- [x] The current signed in user will be persisted across restarts.
-- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-In other words, design the custom cell with the proper Auto Layout settings.
-You will also need to augment the model classes.
+- Hamburger menu
+    - [x] Dragging anywhere in the view should reveal the menu.
+    - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-- [x] User can pull to refresh.
+    - [x] The menu can look similar to the example or feel free to take liberty with the UI.
-- [x] User can compose a new tweet by tapping on a compose button.
-- [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- Profile page
+    - [x] Contains the user header view
+    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- Home Timeline
+    - [ ] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented:

-- [x] When composing, you should have a countdown in the upper right for the tweet limit.
-- [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [x] Retweeting and favoriting should increment the retweet and favorite count.
-- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- Profile Page
-- [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+    - [ ] Implement the paging view for the user description.
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+    - [ ] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect

-The following **additional** features are implemented:
+    - [ ] Pulling down the profile page should blur and resize the header image.
+- Account switching
+    - [ ] Long press on tab bar to bring up Account view with animation
+    - [ ] Tap account to switch to
+    - [ ] Include a plus button to Add an Account

-- [ ] Show media image in home timeline
+    - [ ] Swipe to delete an account

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Enable and disable a constraint
-2.
+1. Priority of gesture recognizier

 ## Video Walkthrough